arcan1s/ahriman/CONTRIBUTING.md

 * In case if class load requires some actions, it is recommended to create class method which can be used for class instantiating.
 * The code must follow the exception safety, unless it is explicitly asked by end user.
 It means that most exceptions must be handled and printed to log, no other actions must be done (e.g. raising another exception).
 * For the external command `ahriman.core.util.check_output` function must be used.
 * Every temporary file/directory must be removed at the end of processing, no matter what.
-The `ahriman.core.util.tmpdir` function provides wrapper for the directories.
+The ``tempfile`` module provides good ways to do it.
 * Import order must be the following:

     ```python